Sonic and the Black Knight: Plot

 A wizard named Merlina, granddaughter of Merlin, attempts to flee from a black knight and his forces.
 Cornered, she performs a spell calling forth a champion to save her, summoning Sonic the Hedgehog.
 As they retreat, Merlina explains to Sonic that the black knight is actually King Arthur, who has been corrupted by the immortality granted by Excalibur's scabbard, and that Sonic must defeat him to restore peace to the kingdom.
-With Sonic's speed alone being insufficient to defeat the King, he takes up the talking sword Caliburn.

-At Caliburn's suggestion, Sonic meets up with the Lady of the Lake, Nimue (this world's version of Amy Rose), who tests Sonic to prove he is a worthy Knight.
-After completing her tasks, Nimue tells him that he must collect the sacred swords wielded by Lancelot, Gawain, and Percival of the Round Table (this world's versions of Shadow, Knuckles, and Blaze respectively) in order to dispel the immortality granted by Excalibur's scabbard.
+With Sonic's speed alone being insufficient to defeat the King, he takes up the talking sacred sword Caliburn.
+At Caliburn's suggestion, Sonic meets up with the Lady of the Lake, Nimue (Amy Rose), who tests Sonic to prove he is a worthy Knight.
+After completing her tasks, Nimue tells him that he must collect the other sacred swords wielded by Lancelot, Gawain, and Percival of the Round Table in order to dispel the immortality granted by Excalibur's scabbard.
 Defeating each of the Knights, Sonic claims all three swords and challenges the King once more, destroying him.

 Sonic takes the scabbard back to Merlina, who reveals that there was never any King Arthur, and what he defeated was an illusion created by her grandfather Merlin, with Merlina manipulating Sonic in order to claim Excalibur's scabbard as her own.
 Merlina plans to use its power to make the kingdom changeless and eternal in hopes of averting the kingdom's fate from the legends.
 However, her plan is completely flawed, as such a world, going against the natural order of things, would not function properly, and it would come at the cost of innocent lives.
 She summons the underworld directly into the kingdom, creating the Dark Hollow and forcing Sonic and the Knights to flee.
 Nimue explains that the sacred swords can be used to form a barrier to prevent the Dark Hollow's spread, so Sonic and the Knights split up and journey to the kingdom's corners to form the barrier, but it proves to be too weak and the hollow continues to grow.